axibase/atsd/api/data/messages/examples/query/messages-query-all-types.md

 ## Description

-Retrieve messages for **all** types and sources by omitting these fields in the request or by setting them to an empty string or `null` value.
+Retrieves messages for **all** types and sources by omitting these fields in the request or by setting them to an empty string or `null` value.

 ## Request